Master Fluent Japanese: Practice Speaking Online with Native Tutors

 4. Can I practice Japanese speaking online for free?

 Yes!
 Apps like HelloTalk and Tandem allow free language exchange with native Japanese speakers.
-However, professional tutoring services usually require payment.
+While professional tutoring often requires payment, these apps provide real-world conversational practice.
+You can join chat rooms, voice calls, and online communities to gain additional speaking exposure.

 5. How can I improve my pronunciation when speaking Japanese?